 Tacx NEO Bike Pros

-• In-build fans that adjust their speed based on your power, speed, HR, or they can run on one of the three intensities)
+- Built-in fans that adjust their speed based on your power, speed, HR, or run at one of three fixed intensities)

-• Ergonomic handlebar that allows a pleasant grip, the hoods are thinner than on a road bike
+- Ergonomic handlebars that allow a pleasant grip; the hoods are thinner than on a road bike

 Tacx NEO Bike Cons

-• Shifting is not customizable to Shimano, SRAM, or Campy like on Wahoo KICKR Bike.
-The buttons are less user-friendly than shifting on a road bike
+- Shifting is not customizable for Shimano, SRAM, or Campy like on the Wahoo KICKR Bike.
+The buttons are less user-friendly than gear shifting on a road bike.

 You can read this comparison of the NEO Bike vs. KICKR Bike for more details.